Janusz Kupcewicz: Personal life, death and legacy

+Kupcewicz's father, Aleksander, and his brother, Zbigniew, were also both professional footballers.

 Late in his life, Kupcewicz was in deteriorating health, leading to his death due to a stroke on 3 July 2022 at the age of 66.
 He was reported to have fallen ill while travelling by train and fainted on the train platform in Gdynia; an ambulance then transported him to a hospital in Gdańsk where he subsequently died.
 His diabetes and related cardiovascular complications were cited as likely contributors to his death.

 Zbigniew Boniek called him one of the best ever Polish playmakers.
 Grzegorz Lato stated he was incredibly saddened and shocked at the news of his death as they only spoke recently and that they were very close friends in regular contact with each other.

 His winning goal in Alicante against France at the 1982 World Cup to win the bronze medal for Poland was deemed to be his highlight of his career.
 Regarded as an exceptionally talented player, he was judged to have never reached his full potential due to persistent injuries during his playing career.

 His involvement in the infamous Polish football corruption scandal was never fully explained; he never denied the allegations that he handled and transported bribes, but claimed in court he was far too drunk to remember the exact details.

-He is widely regarded as Arka's best-ever players, featuring in their all-time XI, Arka being a club he personally supported.
+He is widely regarded as Arka Gdynia's best-ever players, featuring in their all-time XI, Arka being a club he personally supported.